 1. To let researchers know that the Irish Military Archives does not hold records relating to Irish soldiers who were members of the Irish Regiments of the British Army.
-This material is held by such Institutions as the National Archives in Kew, London, with ancillary material held at the National Army Museum and the Imperial War Museum, among others.
+This material is held by such Institutions as the National Archives in Kew, London, with ancillary material held at the National Army Museum and the Imperial War Museum, among others (please see the note on WWI service records on pages 19 and 20 of this document).